jxxe/sass-mixins/README.md

 # Sass Mixins
-### A collection of Sass mixins that I wish were features built into CSS.
+### A collection of Sass Mixins that I wish were features built into CSS.